Late in life, sex assault trial caps Cosby’s life and legacy

 Lead defense lawyer Brian McMonagle hopes to call a memory expert to challenge accusations he calls “nothing more than vague recollections.”

-District Attorney Kevin Steele will be allowed to call one other accuser to suggest Cosby’s conduct with Constand was part of a “signature crime.”
-She says Cosby drugged and assaulted her in 1996 at a Los Angeles hotel.
+District Attorney Kevin Steele will be allowed to call one other accuser to suggest Cosby’s conduct with Constand was part of a “signature crime” pattern.
+She worked for Cosby’s agent at the William Morris Agency and says Cosby drugged and assaulted her in 1996 at a Los Angeles hotel.

 The AP does not typically identify people who say they are sexual assault victims unless they grant permission, which Constand has done.